thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

-TODO: multiple modals at once is broken
+TODO: multiple modals at once won't work in the current setup - the close on back function kills it.

 TODO: settings need to be added to backups